Biden surveys flood damage in Kentucky and pledges federal support: 'We're not leaving'

 President Joe Biden visited eastern Kentucky on Monday and pledged the full support of the federal government as the commonwealth begins rebuilding following flooding that killed more than three dozen people and caused catastrophic damage.

-The president was joined by Kentucky Gov. Andy Beshear and received a briefing on the ongoing response efforts to the flooding.
+The President was joined by Kentucky Democratic Gov. Andy Beshear and received a briefing on the ongoing response efforts to the flooding.

 Thousands remain displaced after the flooding swept away entire homes.
 Many also remain stranded without access to clean water, electricity and critical supplies, as some communities remain impossible to access because of heavily damaged infrastructure.
 High temperatures, thunderstorms and humidity have been posing challenges to response efforts.